muggy8/improbable/have-and-havenot/dJTdszpJ.md

 There was only one single pair of fighters still fighting at this point.

-judging by the looks of it, they faught each other in much the same way that Melody and the horned boy were.
+judging by the looks of it, they fought each other in much the same way that Melody and the horned boy were.

 Sumo Boxing felt like an appropriate description.